Golden-Demise/Web_final/README.md

 account:admin@gmail.com
 password:123456

-in admin you can add can, delete phrase
+in admin you can add can, delete phrase.